YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Slow down if the clinic gives a high graft number from a few unclear photos, avoids naming the surgeon, pressures you to book quickly, sends only template messages, or says the final plan will be decided on surgery day without explaining why.

-Slow down if the clinic cannot explain who creates the recipient area incisions, how the donor will be protected, or what happens if the in-person examination does not match the online estimate.
+Be careful if the clinic cannot explain who creates the recipient area incisions, how the donor will be protected, or what happens if the in person examination does not match the online estimate.

 Some clinics charge a small consultation fee.
 Some provide it free.
 The fee itself is not the main issue.
 The quality of the assessment is the issue.

-At Diamond Hair Clinic, the online consultation is free because It helps to understand whether surgery is suitable before they feel financially committed.
+The online consultation is free because it helps us understand whether surgery is suitable before the patient feels financially committed.

 You need it because a hair transplant should not start with travel arrangements.
 It should start with whether the operation is medically reasonable.